ttres/web-demo-wiki/Home.md

 session.save_path = "[endpoint-to-the-elasticache-instance]:11211"
 ~~~~

-Then you need to restart Apache on both web servers to make the new configuration effective.
+Then you need to restart Apache the web server to make the new configuration effective.

 ~~~~
 $ sudo service apache2 restart